SalesforceCommerceCloud/commerce-sdk/examples/README.md

 # Commerce SDK Examples

 This directory contains example usage of the Commerce SDK.
 Each example contains valid credentials for a public demo instance.
-The examples can be executed successfully as-is, or you can edit them to provide your own credentials.
+Examples 01-03 can be executed successfully as-is (or you can edit them to provide your own credentials).
+Examples 04-06 require additional editing (marked by TODO).

 > **WARNING:** When creating your own code, _do not_ store secrets as plaintext.
 Store secrets in a secure location.